emilhornlund/E2D/README.md

 - `E2D_BUILD_ENGINE`: Set this variable to `TRUE` to enable the building of the E2D library module called "Engine", or `FALSE` to disable it.
 By default, building the "Engine" module is enabled.
 - `E2D_BUILD_EXAMPLES`: Set this variable to `TRUE` to enable the building of the project examples, or `FALSE` to disable it.
 By default, building the examples is disabled.
 - `E2D_BUILD_FRAMEWORKS`: Set this variable to `TRUE` to build E2D as framework libraries (release only), or `FALSE` to build according to `BUILD_SHARED_LIBS`.
 By default, framework library building is disabled.
+- `E2D_USE_SYSTEM_DEPS`: Set this variable to `TRUE` to use system-installed external dependencies, or `FALSE` to use the bundled dependencies.
+By default, the bundled dependencies are used.

 To configure these options, use the `-D` flag when generating the build files.
 For example: